Can Coterra Energy Inc. (CTRA) Remain Competitive?

-Coterra Energy Inc. (NYSE:CTRA) went up by 5.97% from its latest closing price compared to the recent 1-year high of $23.09.
-The company’s stock price has collected 10.59% of gains in the last five trading sessions.
+Coterra Energy Inc. (NYSE:CTRA) went down by -2.56% from its latest closing price compared to the recent 1-year high of $23.09.
+The company’s stock price has collected 0.14% of gains in the last five trading sessions.
 Barron’s reported on 10/23/21 that Natural Gas Isn’t Gone Yet.
 Here’s a Stock to Play Its Long Phaseout.

 Is It Worth Investing in Coterra Energy Inc. (NYSE :CTRA) Right Now?